dsvellal/shift-left-quality-sample/README.md

 # Welcome to shift left quality discussion

-This is a hello world example, where parallel pipline checks are made using github actions.
+This is a hello world example, where parallel pipeline checks invokes multiple github actions.

 ## Prerequisite